Shall-We-Dance/AlphaFold-DB/README.md

 # AlphaFold-DB

+To use this version for free, visit [AlphaFold@LNSGroup](http://neuralmachine.cc:8080)

+---

 Fix Database problem for [AlphaFold](https://github.com/deepmind/alphafold).

 While using AlphaFold to make prediction, the pipeline would be failed sometimes, since the databases used to generate the matrix are old, as they used in those papers.